-^{}Frame rates are measured with Device Link Throughput Limit of 380 MBps and Acquisition Frame Rate disabled.
-Values are rounded down to whole numbers.
+Frame rates are measured with Device Link Throughput Limit of 380 MBps and Acquisition Frame Rate disabled.
+Exposure and gain values are the same in binning and no binning modes.

-2.2 BFS-U3-28S5M Supported Pixel Formats
+2.2 Blackfly S BFS-U3-20S4M Supported Pixel Formats